tommi1hirvonen/Biflow/README.md

 - Databricks
     - Run an Azure Databricks job, pipeline (Delta Live Table), notebook or Python file
     - Use an existing cluster for notebooks and Python files or create a new cluster for each run.
+- Fabric
+    - Run on demand item jobs for data pipelines and notebooks in Fabric workspaces
 - Dataset
     - Refresh datasets/semantic models published to Power BI and Fabric workspaces
 - Dataflow